lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Moving along the river, we see the mutations of the vegetables very quickly, and more often further along the river.

 We meet a fey woman, azure blue skin, fallen in eyes, asks us for help as she fell into the river.
-An oil like substance, originates from the old mill, according to her it;s the o
+An oil like substance, originates from the old mill, according to her it's the origin of the mutation.

 ## Loot: